 Under S.C.
 Code Ann. § 15-51-10, wrongful death claims may be filed when a person’s death is caused by the negligent acts, wrongful acts, or omissions of another person or entity.
 These types of claims are similar to personal injury lawsuits.
 Grounds for a claim will exist when the deceased person would have had the grounds to file a lawsuit for personal injury if he or she had not died.

 Death claims allow people to recover compensation for the losses that they have suffered because of the reckless, intentional, or negligent conduct of others who are responsible for the deaths of their loved ones.
-These types of lawsuits allow people to hold the wrongful parties accountable for the harms that they have caused.
+These types of lawsuits allow people to hold the wrongful parties accountable for the harm that they have caused.

 The attorneys at our firm help families whose loved ones have been wrongfully killed to pursue claims against those who are responsible.
 These types of claims frequently arise after people have been killed in the following types of events: